sinclairtarget/git-who/README.md

 > _Who wrote this code??_

-`git-who` is like `git blame` but for file trees, i.e. directories and their contents.
-Whereas `git blame` tells you who wrote a _line_ of code, `git-who` tries to identify the primary authors of an entire component or subsystem in a codebase.
+Unlike `git blame`, which can tell you who wrote a _line_ of code, `git-who` helps you identify the primary authors behind entire components or subsystems of a codebase.
+You can think of `git-who` sort of like `git-blame` but for file trees, i.e. directories and their contents.

 ## Usage
 _(In the following examples, `git-who` is invoked as `git who`, which requires